YuliiaBi1a/airlines-api/README.md

 <img src="src/main/java/com/yuliia/airlines_api/utils/mer.png" alt="img.png" width="300" height="250">

 3. **Configure authentication**:

+The project includes authentication and authorization mechanisms for private API endpoints, ensuring that only authorized users can access specific resources based on their roles and scopes.
+Users are authenticated using JWT tokens, and their roles (e.g., ADMIN, CLIENT) and scopes (e.g., "scope:admin", "scope:flight:admin") are validated to grant access to restricted endpoints.
+Access to private endpoints is controlled by role-based access control (RBAC), where roles define the level of access, while scopes define the specific permissions a user has within those roles.
+This ensures secure and granular control over the resources, and only users with the appropriate roles and scopes are allowed to perform specific actions on the server.

 JWT Auth is used by default.
 To generate the key, run the following command in the terminal:
 ```bash